 Vicki and I were lucky to get away for a week or so to visit Ireland.
 My parents offered to watch Kyra so it was very nice for us to spend some time together and experience a place we have both wanted to visit for some time.
 We mostly ate, drank, hiked and drove around; not necessarily in that order.
 The weather was quite good we were told, which meant we saw some sun everyday.
 It was actually quite pleasant and although it rained every day as well, the climate was very tolerable.
 We both found Ireland to be very rich in beauty, history and culture.
 The people were very welcoming and merry.
 The beer did not disappoint and to my surprise, the food was excellent.
 Please enjoy the following pictures, they speak for themselves but I'll add a little bit of commentary anyway.
 Enjoy!

-Hope you can read fast, intersections like this one above are the norm.
 A few hours south of Shannon is the quaint little town of Kenmare.
 As it is widely knows as the culinary and artistic capital of the country, it had to be our first destination.
 View from the window of our B and B below.

 There are more sheep in Ireland than people.
 Here is one of them.